-Following treatment, people will either enter a Recovery Home or return back to their old lives.
+During life after treatment, people will either enter a Recovery Home or return back to their old lives.
 Unfortunately, this sometimes exposes them to old habits and influences, which can be difficult to resist and increase susceptibility to relapse.
-Fortunately, there is ample advice and support for this time in someone’s recovery journey:
+Fortunately, there is ample advice and recovery support for this time in someone’s journey.

 Join support groups

 Whether it’s Alcoholics or Narcotics Anonymous or any other group, it is important to surround yourself with people who understand your experience and who are available in times of doubt or crisis.
 Gateway Foundation’s 12–Step Facilitation can help connect people to groups near them before they even leave treatment.

 Become engaged with the Recovery Community

 Addiction is isolation; recovery is community.
 Getting involved with the Recovery Community connects people in recovery with others who are dealing with life after treatment.
 Gateway Foundation’s Recovery Community events are opportunities for all alumni as well as anyone in recovery to make friends and celebrate their success.

 Make a schedule and stick to it, for your nutrition, your work and your personal time.
 This will ease the transition back into life outside of treatment.